GeoffAWaddington/CSI30Wiki/Custom-Parameter-Ranges,-Encoder-Deltas-and-Acceleration.md

 Encoder1 FXParam 1 "Attack" [ 0.0>0.66 (0.001,0.0025,0.033,0.05) ]
 ```

-# Stepped Parameters

-Because encoders don't have absolute begin and end values like a fader, this presents a challenge when mapping stepped FX Parameters to encoder widgets.
-What's a stepped parameter?
-Example: an SSL BusCompressor has stepped attack times: .1ms, .3ms, 1ms, 3ms, 10ms, 30ms.
-The knob will jump to those values with no in-between settings possible.
-For these types of controls, CSI needs to be told in the fx.zon file, where exactly each parameter step is located.
-The lowest possible value is always 0.0 and the highest possible value is always 1.0.

 ## Mapping Stepped Parameters To Encoders
 In this FX zone, there are 3 Character modes, whose parameter values correspond to 0.0, 0.5, and 1.0, there are 10 Ensemble options (which are .1 step apart), and bypass is a simple on/off toggle (either 0.0 or 1.0).
 So to make this work with our Encoder widgets in an fx.zon file, they need to be mapped in our .zon file as such: